PyBotDevs/resources/README.md

 <img align='center' width='80px' src='https://raw.githubusercontent.com/PyBotDevs/isobot-resources/base/branding/logos/normal-favicon.png'>

-# isobot-resources
+# resources
 ## Content
-This repository contains assets used for isobot and isobot-lazer, as well as for their webpages.
+This repository contains assets used for isobot, isobot-lazer, and other bots, as well as for their webpages.

 ## Dependencies
 There are no dependencies.
 You can simply use the github link for any of the assets.